gumeo/academic-kickstart/content/post/emplace-back.md

 ## `emplace_back` is a premature optimization.

 Going from `push_back` to `emplace_back` is a small change that can usually wait.
+If you want to use `emplace_back` from the start, then make sure you understand the differences.
+This is not just a faster `push_back`.
 For safety, reliability, and maintainability reasons, it is better to write the code with `push_back`.
-This choice reduces the chance of pushing an unwanted hard to find implicit conversion into the codebase.
-Profiling the code might reveal opportunities to replace some `push_back` calls with `emplace_back`, but remember when optimizing to tread carefully.
+This choice reduces the chance of pushing an unwanted hard to find implicit conversion into the codebase, but you should weigh that risk against the potential speedups.